HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-note-intro.md

 **Profile specific implementation guidance:**

-The `DiagnosticReport.category` binding must support at a minimum the [3 concepts](http://hl7.org/fhir/us/core/ValueSet/us-core-diagnosticreport-category) of Cardiology, Radiology, and Pathology.
+The `DiagnosticReport.category` binding must support at a minimum the [US Core DiagnosticReport Category Codes] of Cardiology, Radiology, and Pathology.
 Other categories may be supported.

 #### Examples